The ban on in-house side jobs lifted! The story of starting a cafe within the company

 The essence of "delicious products" learned through a side job within the company

-I"a product is a delicious product if many people find it tasty."used to think that
+I used to think that "a product is a delicious product if many people find it tasty."

 If the evaluation is solely based on the dish itself, the above might suffice.
-However,"product,"if the evaluation is based on whethertaste alone is not enough of an evaluation criterion.
+However, if the evaluation is based on whether the dish is a delicious "product," then taste alone is not enough of an evaluation criterion.

-As a product, "delicious"such as taste, experience, and pricesomething that is highly rated overall, encompassing various factorsrefers to
+As a product, "delicious" refers to something that is highly rated overall, encompassing various factors such as taste, experience, and price

 In other words, the "best-selling products" are the "delicious products."